 - Nowadays, many brands also mention ‘ohne kükentöten‘ on the eggs boxes.
 This means ‘without killing chickens.’
 Let’s understand this a bit more:

 It is a common practice in the industry to kill male chickens as soon as they hatch because they do not bring any profit to farmers.
-Neither do they put on weight ( so that their meat can be sold), nor can they lay eggs ( as they are males).
+They neither put on weight ( so that their meat can be sold) nor lay eggs ( as they are males).
 Many human rights activists raised their voices against this practice, and subsequently, two solutions came up :

 1. Under the Bruderhahn initiative, male hens are not killed as soon as they hatch.
 Instead, they are raised for about half a year before they are slaughtered.
 The meat produced per male hen is lesser.
 To compensate for that, the meat is priced higher.

 2. Another way to prevent killing the male hens as soon as they hatch is by determining the sex in the eggs and sorting the eggs with male embryos.
 These eggs are then not hatched.
 A brief shock freezing then ends incubation.
 The eggs are then processed into protein-rich animal feed.
 Only the eggs with female embryos hatch into chicks.

 Therefore ‘ohne kükentöten‘ means that male hens were not killed in the process.

 One may argue that they were killed any which way- either before hatching or after half a year, but that’s a different debate.

 - One more commonly seen phrase on the egg boxes is ‘von Legehennen ohne gekürzten Schnabel’.
 This means ‘ from hens without shortened beaks.’
 This is another interesting topic and worth a read: